usyless/Derpibooru-Tag-Autocomplete/README.md

 # Derpibooru Tag Autocomplete
-Ttag autocompletion for derpibooru.org, using the available API
+Tag autocompletion for derpibooru.org, using the available API

-## Usage
+## Install
 ### Firefox Desktop/Mobile (or Fennec)
 - Install extension through the mozilla addons page linked below
 ### Chrome or other chromium based browsers